KarlOlson/Seed_scalable_complete/bgp_smart_contracts/README.md

 # Update: 12/5/22 - Experiment for A20-Nano-Internet
 1) Deploy A20-nano-internet
-  i) Add ASNs/prefixes (including IXs!) to blockchain (see account_scripy.py) ii) Add a Dummy Prefix to blockchain (ASN199, 10.199.0.0/24) - Need since we need to hijack an already owned prefix.
-Can't be unregistered iii) Proxy by default will accept unregistered advertisements.
+  - Add ASNs/prefixes (including IXs!) to blockchain (see account_scripy.py)
+  - Add a Dummy Prefix to blockchain (ASN199, 10.199.0.0/24) - Need since we need to hijack an already owned prefix.
+Can't be unregistered
+  - Proxy by default will accept unregistered advertisements.
 To change, see `proxy.py` at `ACCEPT_UNREGISTERED_ADVERTISEMENTS`
 2) Configure Routers so they can reach the blockchain
-  i) You must run: sudo ./bgp_smart_contracts/src/scripts/a20-update-routers-for-bgp.sh ii) ^ This updates the ix100, ix101, 3_r1, and 3_r4 so all routers can reach the blockchain for validation
+  - You must run: sudo ./bgp_smart_contracts/src/scripts/a20-update-routers-for-bgp.sh
+  - ^ This updates the ix100, ix101, 3_r1, and 3_r4 so all routers can reach the blockchain for validation
 3) Everything is setup, now you can run a hijack.
 See next (4)
 4) To hijack 10.199.0.0/24 on a random router, run:
-  i) `sudo ./Random_Hijack 10.199.0.0/24`
+  - `sudo ./Random_Hijack 10.199.0.0/24`
-  ii) This will also print out which router we are running the hijack from
+  - This will also print out which router we are running the hijack from
 5) To see how many routers accepted the invalid advertisement, run:
-  i) `sudo ./control_plane 10.199.0.0/24`
+  - `sudo ./control_plane 10.199.0.0/24`
 6) Verify Result.
 With BGP_Chain, we expect to see
-  i) 6 routers WITHOUT the hijacked route (10.199.0.0/24) in their routing tables ii) 1 router WITH the hijacked route (10.199.0.0/24) in its routing table - This should be whichever router was running the hijack (i.e. 151 or 152, etc)
+  - 6 routers WITHOUT the hijacked route (10.199.0.0/24) in their routing tables
+  - 1 router WITH the hijacked route (10.199.0.0/24) in its routing table - This should be whichever router was running the hijack (i.e. 151 or 152, etc)

 ## How to Run (so far)